Forever 21 fashion chain closing all Canadian stores in global restructuring

-The Los Angeles-based company announced Sunday that it had filed for protection under U.S. and Canadian laws and confirmed Monday that it plans an “orderly wide-down” of the entire Canadian business.
+The Los Angeles-based company announced Sunday that it had filed for protection under U.S. and Canadian laws and confirmed Monday that it plans an “orderly wind-down” of the entire Canadian business.

-“Forever 21 has made the difficult decision to discontinue further financial and operational support for Forever 21 Canada as we reposition the brand and global business to adapt to the current retail environment,” it said in a statement.
+“After years of poor performance and challenges set forth by the headwinds facing the retail industry today, our Canadian operations are simply no longer economically viable,” said Bradley Sell, Forever 21 Canada’s chief financial officer, in a statement.

+The company considered “numerous options” before it came to the “difficult decision to discontinue operations in Canada,” he said, adding it believes the choice to be the right one for Forever 21 Canada.

 The company said it would focus on maximizing the value of its stores in the United States, where it had 500 locations prior to the downsizing.